realdavidalad/dates-in-month/README.md

 ## Usage

 - **getDatesInMonth()**
-> This method accept object of month and year and return array of dates in the month.
+> This method accepts object of month and year and return array of dates in the month.

 ```jsx